PAIDiPaidThis.com

 Why the price varies so much

-The number of body parts is the single biggest factor, since MRI is quoted per region rather than as a flat fee.
-After that it comes down to where you scan.
-A standalone imaging centre carries lower overheads than a Spire, Nuffield or Ramsay hospital, so the same scan can cost noticeably less.
-Contrast versus plain imaging, scanner strength, and whether a specialist report is bundled all move the number too.
-You can sense-check a provider against PHIN before you book.
+The number of body parts is the single biggest factor, since MRI is quoted per region rather than as a flat fee, and scanning a knee plus a hip in one visit is priced as two jobs, not one.
+After that it comes down to where you scan and who owns the place doing the scanning.
+A standalone imaging centre carries lower overheads than a large private hospital group such as Spire, Nuffield or Ramsay, because it isn't also running theatres, wards and consulting suites under the same roof, so the same scan can cost noticeably less at a dedicated centre.
+Contrast versus plain imaging, the strength of the scanner, and whether a specialist radiologist report is bundled into the price all move the number too.
+Region matters as well: the same provider can charge differently depending on which part of the country the centre sits in, reflecting local rent, staffing and how much competing capacity exists nearby.
+You can sense-check a provider against PHIN before you book, and it's worth asking each clinic to itemise exactly what's included so you aren't comparing a bare scan against a full package.

 How to pay less

-• Get quotes from a dedicated imaging centre as well as a hospital, because standalone scanners frequently undercut the big brands.
+• Get quotes from a dedicated imaging centre as well as a hospital, because standalone scanners frequently undercut the big brands for the same region and machine strength.

-• Confirm the price includes the radiologist report, so you are comparing like for like and not paying for the write-up later.
+• Confirm the price includes the radiologist report, so you are comparing like for like and not paying for the write-up later as a separate charge.

 • Only scan the region you need.
-Paying per body part means an unnecessary second area adds real money.
+Paying per body part means an unnecessary second area adds real money, so push back if a clinic suggests scanning more than you were told to.

-• Ask whether an evening or off-peak slot is cheaper, as some centres discount to fill quieter scanner time.
+• Ask whether an evening or off-peak slot is cheaper, as some centres discount to fill quieter scanner time rather than leave the machine idle.

-• If a consultant has already told you exactly what to image, a self-referral scan can skip an extra private consultation fee.
+• If a consultant has already told you exactly what to image, a self-referral scan can skip an extra private consultation fee that some routes add on top.

-• Check whether the same problem could be answered by a cheaper CT scan or ultrasound before you commit to MRI.
+• Check whether the same problem could be answered by a cheaper CT scan or ultrasound before you commit to MRI, since not every issue needs the most expensive imaging option available.

 Common questions